a-schaefers/themelios/README.md

 ```

 _NOTE: The username/repo-name shortcut only works for Github repos.
 Non-Github repos must provide the full remote._

+What can I say?
+I like shortcuts?
+One command was not enough, it needed to be one _memorable_ command!

 **TL;DR. Feed Themelios a git repository url that contains a file which has the following configuration variables:**
 ```bash